The Day the World Turned Dayglo

 Our instinctive hunches may very often be right, but sometimes embarrassingly wrong.
 Would I stake my political reputation on the assertion that Boris Johnson knowingly lied about the Skripal poisoning incident ?
 I’d need good evidence to challenge such claims in the midst of Putin-bashing hysteria.
 It is just possible that the Russian secret services may have wanted to eliminate a former double agent, but it’s also highly likely that the British establishment is spreading disinformation again to pursue a hidden policy agenda.
 As most of us have limited time to corroborate primary news sources, a much better approach is to compare contentious claims that were made ten or twenty years ago with what turned out to be true.
 Often only snippets of the truth reach us through mainstream media and usually long after the original claims have served their purpose.
 Did Tony Blair lie about Iraq's weapons of mass destruction?
 Maybe, but a narrow focus on this one claim deflects our attention from a much larger game plan.
 It's possibly one of the few cases where the establishment has begrudgingly admitted its deceptive claims.
-However, if you dig deep enough, many of the one-sided claims made by the Rwandan killing fields, the Balkan civil war, Iraq, Libya and more recently the Syrian quagmire turn out to be either fabricated or twisted to suit the dominant narrative of the time.
+However, if you dig deep enough, many of the one-sided claims made about the Rwandan killing fields, the Balkan civil war, Iraq, Libya and more recently the Syrian quagmire turn out to be either fabricated or twisted to suit the dominant narrative of the time.

 The Social Media Rabbit Hole